 Through the East Renfrewshire Community Justice Outcome Improvement Plan we are committed to a range of actions with community planning partners.
 We are working together to support communities to improve their understanding and participation in community justice.
-As an HSCP our justice service will continue to promote the range of community justice services that we deliver and, in response to the challenges posed by the pandemic period, will continue to identify and build on opportunities for the unpaid work element of community payback orders to meet the needs of the local community and reduce the risk of further offending.
-We will build on the innovative approaches that have been developed during the pandemic and ensure we have the capacity to support people to complete unpaid work.
+As an HSCP our criminal justice service will continue to promote the range of community justice services that we deliver and, in response to the challenges posed by the pandemic period, will identify and develop opportunities for the unpaid work element of community payback orders to meet the needs of the local community.
+We will build on the innovative approaches that have been developed during the pandemic and ensure we have the capacity to help people can complete unpaid work hours.

 We will continue to strengthen our links with community services and programmes to provide greater access and support for people to stop offending.
-In the context of our recovery from the pandemic we will work to ensure that people moving through the justice system have access to the services they require, including welfare, health and wellbeing, housing and employability.
+In the context of our recovery from the pandemic we will work to ensure that people moving through the criminal justice system have access to the services they require, including welfare, health and wellbeing, housing and employability.